Coherent Corp.: History

+CEO salary

+In May 2025, Barron's reported "the highest-paid CEO of 2024 wasn’t Jensen Huang, or Tim Cook, or even Elon Musk.
+Instead, it was James Anderson, the newly appointed CEO of Coherent."

 Locations and facilities

-II-VI Incorporated is headquartered in Saxonburg, Pennsylvania, located north of Pittsburgh in Butler County.
-Prior to closing the acquisition of Coherent, Inc., on July 1, 2022, the company maintained R&D, manufacturing, sales, service, and distribution facilities in 73 locations worldwide.
+Coherent Corp. is headquartered in Saxonburg, Pennsylvania, located north of Pittsburgh in Butler County.
+The company has R&D, manufacturing, sales, service, and distribution facilities in 130 locations worldwide.

-The Saxonburg headquarters site was once the property of KDKA, the world's first commercially licensed radio station, and some of original structures are still there.
+The Saxonburg headquarters site was once the property of KDKA, the world's first commercially licensed radio station, and some of the original structures are still there.
 In the 1940s, the site was expanded by the Carnegie Institute of Technology and the U.S. Nuclear Regulatory Commission to become a 400 MeV synchrocyclotron research facility.
 II-VI acquired the property around 1978 and has further expanded the facility over the years.